Prep School FAQs

 What is the schedule?

-Prep School’s schedule is Monday, Wednesday, and Friday.
-Included parent tutor sessions take place on campus on Tuesdays and Thursdays.
-Graduations take place on the weekends.
+Prep School’s schedule is Monday, Wednesday, Friday.
+Included private tutor sessions take place on campus on the weekends.

 How long does my dog need to attend Prep School?